 Jim smiled.
 Stubborn.
-Still, it made him happy to see some of Spock's personality and quirky geek humour leaking out through the crack in his emotionless armour of innate Vulcanness.
+Still, it made him happy to see some of Spock's personality and quirky geek humor leaking out through the crack in his emotionless armor of innate Vulcanness.

 "Wasn't all pragmatic," Jim said, because he and Bones did care for each other as much as they could care for another human being.
 "But, yeah, Bones and I have never been lovers."
 Never really wanted to, and Jim didn't fuck up friendships by using his friends as stress-relievers.
 Anymore.